 Conclusion

 The term "computer bug" has a charming and literal origin, dating back to 1947, when Grace Hopper and her team at Harvard encountered a moth inside the Harvard Mark II computer, disrupting its operations.
-This incident gave rise to "debugging," a term now used globally to identify and fix computer system errors.
+This incident introduced "debugging," a term used globally to identify and fix computer system errors.

 The physical remains of the original "bug" remain preserved at the Smithsonian Institution, serving as a quirky but essential part of the history of computing.
 Though the term "bug" now applies to any malfunction in the digital realm, its origin story reminds us of the challenges and discoveries made during the early days of computer science.